tsengwoody/Access8Math/readme.md

 * In the editing area, press alt+shift+down key to move to the current data block and select
 * In the editing area, press alt+shift+right arrow to move to the next data block and select

-Press alt+s in the editing area to turn on or off the shortcut mode.
-When the shortcut mode is on, press f1~f12 to quickly insert LaTeX syntax according to the shortcut settings in the LaTeX command window
+Press alt+s in edit field to turn on or off the shortcut mode.
+When the shortcut mode is on, press f1~f12 to quickly insert LaTeX syntax.
+When the shortcut mode is on, press shift+f1~f12 to read out the LaTeX commands currently bound to the shortcut.

+In edit field and the cursor is in the LaTeX block, press alt+i to enter navigation interactive mode

-Press NVDA+shift+space in edit area to turn on or off the edit browse mode.
-When the edit browse mode is turned on, you can move the edit cursor with single letter navigation
+Press NVDA+shift+space in edit field to turn on or off the edit single letter navigation mode.
+When the edit single letter navigation mode is turned on, you can move the edit cursor with single letter navigation

 The following keys by themselves jump edit cursor to the next available block, while adding the shift key causes them to jump edit cursor to the previous block: